datetimejs/DateTimeJS/README.txt

         DateTimeJS
 ===========================

- A JavaScript DateTime class which reproduces and extends all functionality the native JavaScript Date object.
+ A JavaScript DateTime class which reproduces and extends functionality of the native JavaScript Date object.

 ===========================